arangodb-helper/arangodb/docs/Manual/Tutorials/Starter/README.md

 ## Starting a resilient single server pair

 If you want to start a resilient single database server, use `--starter.mode=activefailover`.
-In this mode a 3 machine agency is started and 2 single servers that perform asynchronous replication an failover if needed.
+In this mode a 3 machine _Agency_ is started as well as 3 single servers that perform asynchronous replication an failover if needed.

 ```bash